 - We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - o physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services). - For most primary schools, Smoothwall provides reports about usage that could potentially indicate an issue which requires further investigation.
-Alerting e-mails are sent to The Headteacher and Deputy Headteacher who then takes appropriate action by investigating, recording and providing action on alerts. - If a concern is identified via monitoring approaches we will: - o respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+This is achieved by: - physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services. - If a concern is identified via monitoring approaches we will: - Inform the DSL or deputy who will respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.

-c.
+d.
 Managing Personal Data Online

-- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - o Full information can be found in our Data Protection policy.
+- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our Data Protection policy.

-d.
+e.
 Security and Management of Information Systems

-- We take appropriate steps to ensure the security of our information systems, including: - o Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - o Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - o The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users. - All users are expected to log off or lock their screens/devices if systems are unattended.
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network.

-Password policy

-- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - From Year 1, all learners are provided with their own unique username to access our systems. - From Year 3, all learners are provided with their own unique username PLUS a private password.
-Learners are responsible for keeping their password private. - Learners will also be provided with their own unique login, username and password information to access their Office 365 accounts. - We require all users to: - Use strong passwords for access into our system (Staff passwords should be at least 10 characters long and contain at least one capital letter, one number and one special character). - o Change their passwords every year (at least). - Always keep their password private; users must not share it with others or leave it where others can find it. - o Not to login as another user at any time.
+- Specific user logins and passwords will be enforced for all but the youngest users and those will specific SEND - All users are expected to log off or lock their screens/devices if systems are unattended. - Password policy - All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - From year 1, all learners are provided with their own unique username and, from Year 3, private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Change their passwords every - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.

-e.
+f.
 Managing the Safety of our Website

-- We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE). - We will ensure that our website complies with guidelines for publications including: accessibility; data protection; respect for intellectual property rights; privacy policies and copyright. - Staff or learners' personal information will not be published on our website; the contact details on the website will be our setting address, email and telephone number. - The administrator account for our website will be secured with an appropriately strong password (Mr Christie and Mrs Shields act as administrators for the school website). - We will post appropriate information about safeguarding, including online safety, on our website for members of the community.
+- We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE). - We will ensure that our website complies with guidelines for publications including: accessibility; data protection; respect for intellectual property rights; privacy policies and copyright. - Staff or learner's personal information will not be published on our website; the contact details on the website will be our setting address, email and telephone number. - The administrator account for our website will be secured with an appropriately strong password. - We will post appropriate information about safeguarding, including online safety, on our website for members of the community.

-f.
+g.
 Publishing Images and Videos Online

-We will ensure that all images and videos shared online are used in accordance with the associated polices, including (but not limited to) the cameras and image use, data security, acceptable use policies, codes of conduct/behaviour, social media and use of personal devices and mobile phones.
+• We will ensure that all images and videos shared online are used in accordance with the associated polices, including (but not limited to) the: cameras and image use, data security, acceptable use policies, codes of conduct/behaviour, social media and use of personal devices and mobile phones.